How to Reach Everest Base Camp

 Return to Lukla: Trek back to Lukla following the same trail, enjoying the views one last time before flying back to Kathmandu.

-Jiri to Everest Base Camp Trekking trail is a traditional and popular trekking destination among those who have enough holidays and want to avoid the Lukla Flight.
-This route was busy from 1950 s because Sir Edmund Hillary and Tenzing Norgay Sherpa followed that trail for their Mount Everest Expedition.
+The Drive to Jiri and Trek to Everest Base Camp is a traditional trekking route, ideal for those who have enough time and want to avoid the Lukla flight or the long drive to Phaplu.
+This route became popular in the 1950s when Sir Edmund Hillary and Tenzing Norgay Sherpa followed it during their historic Mount Everest Expedition.

 Everest Base Camp Helicopter Tour